agiachris/STAP/README.md

 #### Checkpoint Results
 We also provide the planning results that correspond to [evaluating STAP](#stap-for-motion-planning) on [these checkpoints](#model-checkpoints).
-To download the results to the default `./plots` directory, run the command (this requires ~3.5GBs of disk space):
+To download the results to the default `plots/` directory, run the following command (this requires ~3.5GBs of disk space):
 ```bash
 pipenv shell  # script requires gdown
 bash scripts/download/download_results.sh
 ```

-The planning results can be visualized by running `bash scripts/visualize/generate_figures.sh` which will save the following plot to `./plots/planning-result.jpg`:
+The planning results can be visualized by running `bash scripts/visualize/generate_figures.sh` which will save the figure shown below to `plots/planning-result.jpg`.

 <img src="readme/planning-result.jpg" alt="STAP Motion Planning Result"/>